xpxaxsxi/qqospath/README.md

 ```

 DEVELOPER NOTES:

+A learning project where I took a deep dive to quasi quoting.

+First I had an idea to just use it for getting a prolog-path nicely from OS-path.
+Then I thought, ok,
+I'll try something more difficult, a variables in the path.
+After that I noticed, that these
+are like a macro.

 Variables are excplicitly used in the Argument of a {|ospath(Arg1,Arg2)|| ...
 Arg1 Arg2  |}, it is easy to do a version that uses
 all variables implicitly as ImplicitA, ImplicitB,ImplicitC,{|ospath|| ...
 ImplicitA ImplicitB ImplicitB |}, but the developer must be careful with implicit variables.